lightning/bolts/07-routing-gossip.md

 the channel when the peer reestablishes contact.
 Because gossip messages are batched and replace previous ones, the result may be a single seemingly-redundant update.

+When a node creates a new `channel_update` to change its channel parameters, it will take some time to propagate through the network and payers may use older parameters.
+It is recommended to keep accepting older parameters for at least 10 minutes to improve payment latency and reliability.

 ## Query Messages